 As I left Crawley and headed for the motorway I was immediately struck by the sheer level of performance of the 270R.
 The naturally aspirated Ford Sigma produces 135BHP.
 By today’s standards that might not seem like much.
 But in a car that weighs 565kg, that translates to 250BHP per tonne.
 Which also translates to a 0-60 mph time of 5.0 seconds and on to 122mph.
 This is one devastatingly quick little car and before I knew it I had carved my way through the industrial estate and had charged up the slip road and onto the M23.
 I had only be driving for about ten minutes, but what an exhilarating ten minutes they had been.
 The next five days were going to be memorable!

 To put it simply my first impressions behind the wheel of the 270R were of a car that just clicks.
 Everything from the throttle response to the clutch weight and feel, to the gear change were just spot on.
 Speaking of the five speed gear box, it really is a joy to use, the short throw allowing for quick changes that click in beautifully.
 And thanks to the high transmission tunnel, your left arm rests in just the right place, which makes fast gear changes an effortless experience.
+Coming back to the engine, the Ford Sigma unit is a tried and trusted platform which offers lots of options for additional tuning, should you wise to go down that route.
+And for those who like to keep tabs on what their engine is doing, there’s an OBD2 port under the dash into which you can plug a diagnostic scanner, which you can order from LJM Car Diagnostics.

 Then of course there’s the engine… the power delivery is instantaneous, dealing out a wall of torque that pushes you right back into the bucket seat, propelling you forward at a rate that is simply blistering.
 The Ford Sigma unit is of course naturally aspirated, but when you bury that throttle, you’d swear it was turbo charged such is the acceleration.
 It simply loves to rev and as you work through the gears, foot planted firmly on the throttle, it just keeps on pulling and pulling… like a train as the expression says!